 Both siderophile elements and volatiles are the prime targets of rock rats.

 It is a bad idea to mine gold, unless you don't mind crashing Terra's gold market.
-You will find yourself on the death-list of everybody who was using gold as a hedge against inflation and every nation on the gold standard (as of 2014 there are no such nations, but they never stop trying).
+You will find yourself on the death-list of everybody who was using gold as a hedge against inflation and every nation on the gold standard (as of 2014 there are no such nations, but gold bugs never stop trying to bring it back).